mhm-ufz/EDK/INSTALL.md

 #### On eve (the cluster at the UFZ):

-From the source directory use a script provided in `moduleLoadScripts`, for example for the GNU 7.3 compiler:
+From 2020 onward the software is installed in toolchains, where all included software specific compilers From the source directory use a script provided in `moduleLoadScripts`, for example for the GNU 7.3 compiler:

     source moduleLoadScripts/eve.gfortran73

+for intel use
+    source moduleLoadScripts/eve.intel[version]

+    ATTENTION!: in intel cmake cannot find LAPACK and BLAS Libraries, the paths need to be set manually by cmake -DLAPACK_LIBRARIES=$MKLROOT/lib/intel64/libmkl.so -DBLAS_LIBRARIES=$MKLROOT/lib/intel64/libmkl.so ..

 ### MacOS: